All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is GHK-Cu safe for people with digestive conditions?

 GHK-Cu is generally well tolerated.
-However, if you have an active digestive condition, it is essential to discuss GHK-Cu with both your gastroenterologist and your prescribing physician before beginning therapy.
+But if you have an active digestive condition, discuss GHK-Cu with both your gastroenterologist and your prescribing physician before beginning therapy.

 Ready to Learn More?